48 Hours in Modena, Italy

 The following morning we woke up early to go see the market.
 We ate breakfast at Mon Café and then walked over to Mercato Albinelli.
 I loved getting to see the beautiful local produce, abundance of meats and cheeses, and fresh pasta galore.
 We snacked on local strawberries and tomatoes while taking in the sites.
 If you're looking for lunch near the market, I hear great things about Trattoria Aldina, just across the street.
 We didn't make it over, but wanted to.

 After the market, we headed to the Duomo for a quick peek inside, and a walk up the watch tower.
 A nice little bit of history and some steps were a good mental + physical workout.
 Then, we went back to Quartopiano and got ready for the moment of glory: our meal at Osteria Francescana.
-In order to prevent this post from being ten pages long, I'll be sharing a full review separately, later this week :) Stay tuned.
+Click here to read a full overview of it.

 The meal took about 4 hours, and after the champagne and wine, we desperately needed another siesta.
 That evening, we hit the town again, still quite full but simultaneously wanting more #pasta.
 We started out at Spaccio Delle Carceri.
 We sat at the bar and enjoyed perfect "Hemingway style" martinis (their description) and nibbles.
 The service was fantastic and the bartenders were working black magic.
 They were doing an intricate dance behind the scenes complete with twists, turns, and surprise acts.